tbranyen/diffhtml/packages/diffhtml-website/pages/index.md

-**Welcome to diffHTML,** a lightweight library for creating fast and reactive user interfaces using JavaScript.
-Using this tool you can create applications, games, data visualizations, and much more!
+**Welcome to diffHTML,** a lightweight library for creating fast and reactive user interfaces using JavaScript and HTML.
+With this tool you can create applications, games, data visualizations, and much more!
 It is designed to be approachable to new programmers, intermediates, and professionals.

 <a name="core-features"></a>